In Europe, a large majority of current electric buses are charged with direct current (also called DC).

 Contact Comeca Group

-Use the form opposite to get in touch with Comeca Group directly to discuss any requirements you might have.
+Use the form to get in touch with Comeca Group directly to discuss any requirements you might have.

 We'd love to send you the latest news and information from the world of Bus-News.
 Please tick the box if you agree to receive them.